Ramos-Diego/notes/backend-ubuntu/step5-PM2.md

 // Start listening on localhost:8080
 app.listen(8080, 'localhost')
 ```
-This message will be available at `your-domain.com`
+This message will be available at `your-domain.com`.
+The reason for this can be found in the NGINX configuration.
+In there we setup a reverse proxy which redirects requests on PORT :80 or :443 to :8080 in the loopback interface.

 Install dependencies

 ```sh
 cd ~/node-app/
 ```